-Epileptic Disorders – A Journal of the ILAE
+Epileptic Disorders – The Educational E-Journal of the ILAE

 - Editors, Associate Editors, and Editorial Board

 - Epileptic Disorders website: Access to all articles published since 1999.
 Recent articles are available by pay per view or by subscription; older ones have free access.